Cloudogu Logo

 Cloudogu EcoSystem quickstart guide

-The automated code review system is designed to provide feedback quickly after a push.
+The automated code review system is designed to provide feedback quickly after a push to an existing pull request or after the creation of a new PR.
 It checks whether the code can be build or not as well as for the success of unit tests.
-By integrating SonarQube you can define individual rules and metrics that need to be met in order to save changes to the master branch.
-In this system each developer uses his own branch for his changes and only if there is no violation (i.e the project can be build) the modifications are merged to the master branch.
+By integrating SonarQube you can define individual rules and metrics that need to be met in order to save changes to the main branch.
+In this system each developer uses their own branch for their changes and only if there is no violation (i.e. the project can be build) the modifications can be merged by the reviewer into the integration branch by simply clicking the respective button.

-After a push to the repository SCM-Manager invokes a build in Jenkins.
-Jenkins in turn merges the changes from the developer branch into the master branch and builds the project.
-If there are no problems during the build, Jenkins publishes the merged master branch to the central repository in SCM-Manager.
-If there are problems merge doesn’t get published.
-The developer gets the information that there was a problem during the build from Jenkins and the code needs to be modified to be published.
+After a push to the repository, SCM-Manager invokes a build in Jenkins.
+Jenkins in turn merges the changes from the developer’s branch into the main branch and builds the project.
+The status of the build will be displayed at the pull request.
+Developers are thus informed whether there were problems and the code needs to be revised or whether the PR can already be merged.

-The automated code review system can be used for Git and Mercurial repositories.
+The automated code review system can be used for Git and Mercurial as well as Subversion repositories.

 Implementation for SCM-Manager and Jenkins